Teachers may revel, and celebrate a change in their summer routine, and parents may have the opposite reaction.

 For many of us, myself included losing the structure of school involves coming up with other activities that will be agreeable to your child and help you maintain your sanity.

-10 Tips for Parenting in the Summer Months
+10 Parenting Tips for Summer: Make This the Best Summer Ever!

 1. Involve Children in Discussions About Rules and Routines